launchbadge/hedera-sdk-rust-archived/README.md

     You should see version `1.32.0` or higher.
 If this command fails, the most likely reason relates to the `PATH` environment variable as explained in [the instructions](https://www.rust-lang.org/tools/install).

   * The `rust-toolchain` file in this repo currently makes this project dependent on a nightly build of Rust.
 Users who choose manage this project using `rustup` should not notice this, as the correct version of Rust will be installed transparently as required.
 This dependency will be removed when the asynchronous I/O packages used by this SDK are deemed stable, which is expected to happen in March 2019.
+  * Also, ensure you have Protobuf compiler installed on your system.
+If not then follow the steps.
+      * Mac OS
+        ```sh
+         brew install autoconf automake libtool
+        ```
+      * Ubuntu
+        ```sh
+         apt-get install autoconf automake libtool
+        ```
+   * Download the appropriate release here: https://github.com/google/protobuf/releases and unzip the folder.
+        ```sh
+        ./autogen.sh && ./configure && make
+        make check
+        make install
+        ```

 ### Hedera Account

 The [Hedera Portal](https://go.hedera.com) allows people to create a **Hedera Account** facilitating access to the Hedera mainnet and Hedera testnets.
 A Hedera Account allows entry of a testnet access code, in order to add a number of testnet __ℏ__ ([hbars](#a-hbar)) to a testnet account created (as can be seen [below][03-03-hedera-testnet]) using Hedera SDKs.
 The public key associated with a testnet account must also be associated with your Hedera account.
 A detailed explanation of this whole process is contained within this document.